 7. Hot Springs, Arkansas

-Visitors from around the world visit Hot Springs just to bathe in the famous healing waters.
+Hot Springs makes our list of great road trips from Dallas as visitors from around the world come to Hot Springs just to bathe in the famous healing waters.
 Besides a healing bath, enjoy the beauty of Hot Springs National Park, visit the gorgeous Anthony Chapel at Garvan Woodland Gardens or learn about mobsters in the Gangster Museum of America.
 Arkansas is known as “the natural state” and all of its state parks are outstanding if you’re interested in outdoor activities.

 Travel Time: 4h 16m / 286 miles